Review - Works of Iranian American author Marjan Kamali

 The author keeps the reader completely invested in the lives of two lifelong friends Elaheh “Ellie” Soltani and Homa Roozbeh.
 Their childhood friendship goes through class differences, long separations, betrayals, and reunions, but survives many decades into their old age because of their inherent trust in the relationship.

-The story come alive because the socio-political turbulence of Iran is always intertwined with the protagonists' personal lives.
+The story comes alive because the socio-political turbulence of Iran is always intertwined with the protagonists' personal lives.
 The degradation of democracy and women’s rights continues as power is passed from Prime Minister Mossadegh to the Shah regime in the 1950s, and subsequently the rise of religious fundamentalism in the 1980s as Khomeini ascends to rule the country.

 Homa and Ellie go to Tehran university in the 70s and live a free life where they can raise their voices of protest, go hiking in the mountains with their male friends, meet in cafes and parties and look forward to a bright future as judges or professors.